koreader/koreader/.github/ISSUE_TEMPLATE/bug_report.md

 * `applications/koreader/` directory for Pocketbook

-Android logs are kept on memory.
-Please go to Help->Bug Report to dump these logs to a file
+Android logs are kept in memory.
+Please go to Help → Bug Report to save these logs to a file.

 Please try to include the relevant sections in your issue description.
 You can upload the whole `crash.log` file on GitHub by dragging and